 Understanding Las Vegas Sands's Unusual Options Activity

-On Thursday, shares of Las Vegas Sands (NYSE:LVS) saw unusual options activity.
-After the option alert, the stock price moved down to $47.75.
+Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $44.71.

 - Sentiment: BEARISH